 Our crew is ready to help you solve any of these common lift station problems and get your system back into tip-top shape.

-One of the most common lift station problems is a Detached Pump, which means that the lift station has moved out of proper alignment with the other system components.
+One of the most common lift station problems is a Detached Pump.
+This occurs when the lift station has moved out of proper alignment with the other system components.

-This often happens as a result of a change in the conditions around or directly above the lift station, and it can lead to more serious problems.
-Driving a vehicle in this area or operating construction equipment can put enough stress to crack or shift and cause a leak.
+This often happens because of a change in the conditions around or above the lift station, leading to serious problems.
+Driving a vehicle or construction equipment in this area can result in a crack or shift and cause a leak.

 If you suspect that your lift station is no longer attached correctly, give our team at Quality Septic a call to get a professional assessment.